4 Tips for Managing Employee Benefit Costs

 Researchers have linked health care spending to people’s behaviors and lifestyle choices.
 So, educate employees on their health care expenses to help them get the most from their benefits.

-For example, encourage workers to use preventive screening tests to identify potential health risks.
+For example, encourage employees to use preventive screening tests to identify potential health risks.
 Most insurance plans cover the cost of an annual wellness visit.
 Often, some medical conditions can be detected through simple routine screenings that check blood pressure, heart rate and cholesterol levels, to name a few.
 Catching health concerns early can help employees avoid expensive procedures and treatments in the future.

 Survey workers to know the benefits and wellness programs they want.
 Then update your benefits packages to provide a full range of well-being options.
 Make sure to include rewards and incentives to encourage participation.